Just like every artisan needs a good set of tools, every web designer needs a dependable laptop to do their job.

 - Performance: $1000+

 If you want to invest in a model that will last you a few years, consider purchasing a more expensive model with a good warranty.
-However, if you’re on a strict budget, several excellent laptops are available in each price bracket.
+However, if you’re on a strict budget, some companies like Abunda offers laptop financing and several excellent laptops are available in each price bracket.